Turbulent transport regimes in the presence of an X-point magnetic configuration

 Let us now focus on the main goal of this work, namely the study of turbulent transport from the motion of passive fluid tracers.
 We initialize a total number $N=10^4$ of tracers randomly distributed on the square of side length $2\pi$ previously introduced.
+We choose such a size of the tracer population to guarantee the convergence of the statistical analyses, while still preserving a reasonably short computational time.
 The tracers motion is determined by the $\mathbf{E} \times \mathbf{B}$ drift velocity, i.e. we reconstruct the trajectory of each tracer from the numerical integration of the first-order dynamical system

 where the overdot indicates derivation with respect to the dimensionless time $\tau$.
 The time integration is carried out following the same prescriptions implemented in the case of the electric potential.